 Arguably the biggest party of the winter season, Aspen Gay Ski Week has matured.
-Now in its 46th year (taking place January 15–22, 2023), the beloved local event with the worldwide draw is bigger, broader, and more inclusive than ever—par for the course given its proud history.
+Now entering its 47th year (taking place January 14–21, 2024), the beloved local event with the worldwide draw is bigger, broader, and more inclusive than ever—par for the course given its proud history.

 It was the party culture of the ’70s clashing with old-fashioned unacceptance that led to the formation of a nonprofit to run Aspen Gay Ski Week and use it as a force for good in the community.
 During the decade, a group of local men had started regularly hanging out with gay visitors from ski clubs around the country.
 By 1977, the reunions became more official, with each club hosting parties in their condos on different nights for a week in January, and the local contingent throwing the welcome party.

 But as liberal as Aspen was, being gay in public wasn’t universally accepted (hence the condo parties)—a reality that spurred Jon Busch, one of Aspen Gay Ski Week’s founders, to advocate for gay rights after getting in trouble for dancing with another man at a local bar.
 In 1979, Busch and other local supporters had reason to celebrate when Aspen became the first municipality in Colorado to pass an anti-discrimination policy for gays and lesbians.
 Boulder and Denver followed Aspen’s example, but in 1992, Colorado voters passed Amendment 2 to the state constitution, which revoked gay protections and prohibited any new ones from being enacted at local and state levels.
 (Pitkin County, home to Aspen and Snowmass, had the highest percentage of “no” votes, 72%, in the state.)